-- Drug-related criminal activity is defined as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute or use the drug. - Elements of Due Process: An eviction action or a termination of tenancy in a State or local court in which the following procedural safeguards are required: - Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction - o Right of the tenant to be represented by counsel - Opportunity for the tenant to refute the evidence presented by PHA including the right to confront and cross-examine witnesses and to present any affirmative legal or equitable defense which the tenant may have - A decision on the merits - Eligible Family (Family): A family that is income eligible and meets the other requirements of this ACOP. - Emergency: An unexpected event or occurrence that requires prompt and immediate action.
-It is a potentially hazardous condition that threatens the health, safety or well-being of a person or property. - Employer Identification Number (EIN): The nine-digit taxpayer identifying number that is assigned to an individual, trust, estate, partnership, association, company, or corporation. - Eviction: The act or process by which PHA shall require a tenant to vacate or terminate occupancy of a Unit as a result of a breach of the lease agreement, PHA policy or State, Federal or local law. - Evidence of Citizenship or Eligible Status: The documents which must be submitted to evidence citizenship or eligible immigration status. - Excess Utility Charge: Amounts charged for utility consumption in excess of the utility allowance schedule. - Excessive Utility Usage: Utility use that is in excess of the current Utility Allowance Schedule, including but not limited to filling outdoor swimming pools larger than four (4) feet in diameter, car washing and/or usage of washers and/or dryers. - Facility: All or any portion of buildings, structures, equipment, roads, walks, parking lots, rolling stock or other real or personal property or interest in the property. - Fair Housing Act: Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988.
+- Drug-related criminal activity is defined as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute or use the drug. - Elements of Due Process: An eviction action or a termination of tenancy in a State or local court in which the following procedural safeguards are required: - Adequate notice to the tenant of the grounds for terminating the tenancy and for eviction - o Right of the tenant to be represented by counsel - Opportunity for the tenant to refute the evidence presented by PHA including the right to confront and cross-examine witnesses and to present any affirmative legal or equitable defense which the tenant may have - o A decision on the merits - Eligible Family (Family): A family that is income eligible and meets the other requirements of this ACOP. - Emergency: An unexpected event or occurrence that requires prompt and immediate action.
+It is a potentially hazardous condition that threatens the health, safety or well-being of a person or property. - Employer Identification Number (EIN): The nine-digit taxpayer identifying number that is assigned to an individual, trust, estate, partnership, association, company, or corporation. - Eviction: The act or process by which PHA shall require a tenant to vacate or terminate occupancy of a Unit as a result of a breach of the lease agreement, PHA policy or State, Federal or local law. - Evidence of Citizenship or Eligible Status: The documents which must be submitted to evidence citizenship or eligible immigration status. - Excess Utility Charge: Amounts charged for utility consumption in excess of the utility allowance schedule. - Excessive Utility Usage: Utility use that is in excess of the current Utility Allowance Schedule, including but not limited to filling outdoor swimming pools larger than four (4) feet in diameter, car washing and/or usage of washers and/or dryers. - Facility: All or any portion of buildings, structures, equipment, roads, walks, parking lots, rolling stock or other real or personal property or interest in the property. - Fair Housing Act: Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988. - Fair Market Rent (FMR): The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
+See periodic publications in the Federal Register in accordance with 24 CFR part 888.